JusticeRage/FFM/README.md

 You can find it in `commands/download_file.py`.
 Note that it requires `xxd` or `od` on the remote machine to function properly.
 * `!upload [local file] [remote path]` works exactly the same as the previous command, except that a local file is put on the remote machine.
-It requires `xxd`, and the utility is not present by default on CentOS.
-Expect the plugin to be rewritten with `od` in the near future.
 * `!pty` spawns a TTY, which is something you don't want in most cases because it tends to leave forensics evidence.
 However, some commands (`sudo`) or exploits require a TTY to run in so this is provided as a convenience. `UNSET HISTFILE` is passed to it as soon as it